Neskuchne, Donetsk Oblast

-Neskuchne (Нескучне; Russian: Нескучное) is a village (selo) in Volnovakha Raion, Donetsk Oblast, Ukraine, on the western, left bank of the Mokri Yaly river.
+Neskuchne (Нескучне; Нескучное) is a village in Volnovakha Raion, Donetsk Oblast, Ukraine, on the western, left bank of the Mokri Yaly river.
 It is just south of the larger town of Velyka Novosilka and north of the village of Storozheve.
 It belongs to the Velyka Novosilka settlement hromada, one of the hromadas of Ukraine.

 Geography

 The village is located on the left bank of the Mokri Yaly river.
 The distance to community center is about 5 km and passes by a local highway.
 The length of the village borders is from north to south 1 km 847 m, and from west to east 1 km 898 m.
 The area is 1,213 km².

 History

 The village was founded in 1800.
 By the mid-20th century, the following names were used in parallel: Korfovo, Korkhovo.
-More than 10 burial mounds (3 thousand BC - 14th century) have been examined near Neskuchne.
-Ancient sculptures - stone women - have been preserved on the territory of the village.
+More than 10 burial mounds (3 thousand BC – 14th century) have been examined near Neskuchne.
+Ancient sculptures – stone women – have been preserved on the territory of the village.
 In the mid-19th century, Baron Korf founded the Neskuchnensky forest (now a landscape reserve of local significance).
-In 1856-72 and 1880-83, public and educational figure, publicist Nikolai Korf lived here for long periods.
+In 1856–72 and 1880–83, public and educational figure, publicist Nikolai Korf lived here for long periods.
 According to data from 1859, in the owner's village of Aleksandrovsky Uyezd Ekaterinoslav Governorate there lived 193 people (96 males and 97 females), there were 70 households, and there were 2 factories.

 According to the 1897 census, the number of residents increased to 831 people (416 males and 415 females), all of whom were of the Orthodox faith.
 In 1908, in the village of Neskuchne, Mariupol uezd, Ekaterinoslav Governorate there lived 1,369 people (716 males and 653 females), and there were 181 households.
 The early 20th century manor house of Russian playwright Vladimir Nemirovich-Danchenko is in Neskuchne.
 From October 1941 to September 1943, it was under Nazi occupation.